JMS55/jms55.github.io/content/posts/2025_09_07_solari_bevy_0_17/index.md

 If you've read this far, thank you, I hope you've enjoyed it! (to be fair, I can't imagine you got this far if you didn't enjoy reading it...)

 Solari represents the culmination of a significant amount of research, development, testing, refining, and more than a few tears over the last three years of my spare time.
 Not just from me, but also from the shoulders of all the research and work it stands on.
-I couldn't be more proud of what we've made.
+I couldn't be more proud of what I've made.

 Like Bevy itself, Solari is also free and open source, forever.